LittleGragon/coffee-shop/packages/coffee-shop-ops/README.md

-# Coffee Shop Buddy - Next.js Edition
+# Coffee Shop Buddy - Operations Dashboard

 This is a refactored version of the Coffee Shop Buddy application using Next.js.
 The application provides a modern, efficient backend for managing a coffee shop's operations, including menu management, inventory tracking, order processing, and reservation handling.